FeFiFoFaiza/l8t_Data/101_celeb/README.md

 9. ~Define instance variables for Celebrity (eg: name, roles, etc).~
 10. ~Create Celebrity() constructor.~
 11. ~Override getClue(), getAnswer(), and toString().~
-12. Make updates to addCelebrity(), validateClue(), and StartPanel.
+12. ~Make updates to addCelebrity(), validateClue(), and StartPanel.~
-13. Create JRadioButton and String instance variables in StartPanel.
+13. ~Create JRadioButton and String instance variables in StartPanel.~
-14. Complete/update the constructor, setupPanel(), setupLayout(), validate(), and addToGame().
+14. ~Complete/update the constructor, setupPanel(), setupLayout(), validate(), and addToGame().~
-15. Check functionality for errors by compiling and running the game.
+15. ~Check functionality for errors by compiling and running the game.~
+16. ~Complete Activity 5 and make sure it compiles and runs correctly.~

-### QCCs:
+### Our Experiences:
-* What do the imports in CelebrityFrame.java and CelebrityPanel.java exactly import (eg: java.awt.CardLayout, javax.swing.JFrame)?
-* What are ActionListeners and ActionEvents?
-* How does the putConstraint() method work and what parameters does it take?
-* What do we have to create a superclass of for the Open-Ended Activity?
+* We all cooperated with each other and communicated effectively.
+* We completed all of our work together and did not work alone.
+* We consulted other teams when we were stuck and the ghosts of the past.
+* We utilized the CS Dojo to complete the lab.